tianchengzhe/EllipTrack_docs/docs/outputs.rst

      - .. figure:: _static/images/outputs/vistrack.png
           :align: center

-Masks and Ellipse Movies can be used to evaluate segmentation accuracy before and after ellipse fitting, respectively.
-Vistrack Movies can be used to evaluate tracking accuracy.
+Masks and Ellipse Movies can be used to evaluate the accuracy of segmentation before and after ellipse fitting, respectively.
+Vistrack Movies can be used to evaluate the accuracy of tracking linking.

-All output images follow the naming convention *RowID_ColumnID_SiteID_Channel_FrameID.tif*.
-For example, *2_1_1_CFP_4.tif*.
+All the output images from one movie will be stored in the same folder (*RowID_ColumnID_SiteID*).
+Each image will follow the naming convention *RowID_ColumnID_SiteID_Channel_FrameID.tif*.
+For example, the output image for Frame 4 of the movie captured in Row 2, Column 1, and Site 1 will be stored in the folder *2_1_1* and named *2_1_1_CFP_4.tif* (assuming that the nuclear channel is CFP).

 Segmentation Info
 *****************

-MAT files storing the information of fitted ellipses at every frame.
-Required by Training Data GUI.
+MAT files storing the information of the fitted ellipses in one frame.
+Required for constructing training datasets.
+Optional otherwise.

-Output files follow the naming convention *RowID_ColumnID_SiteID_Channel_FrameID_segmentation.mat*.
-For example, *2_1_1_CFP_4_segmentation.mat*.
+All the output files from one movie will be stored in the same folder (*RowID_ColumnID_SiteID*).
+Each image will follow the naming convention *RowID_ColumnID_SiteID_Channel_FrameID_segmentation.mat*.
+For example, the output file for Frame 4 of the movie captured in Row 2, Column 1, and Site 1 will be stored in the folder *2_1_1* and named *2_1_1_CFP_4_segmentation.mat* (assuming that the nuclear channel is CFP).